cuba-platform/sample-screen-manipulation/README.md

 But, as described in the [Deep Composition](https://doc.cuba-platform.com/manual-latest/composition_deep_recipe.html) section, in order to edit terminals and meeting points together with the airport, you have to do the following things manually:

 1. In the airport view that is used in the airport editor, define loading of the whole structure, i.e. terminals and nested meeting points.
-See `airport-terminals-meetingPoints-view`.
+See [airport-terminals-meetingPoints-view](https://github.com/cuba-platform/sample-screen-manipulation/blob/207de471a3e099be373c8f132caddf9c03f6e020/modules/global/src/sample/views.xml#L59-L64).

 2. In the airport editor, define an additional nested datasource for meeting points.
 It is not connected to visual components, but used for saving data received from nested editor screens.
 See [airport-edit.xml](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/airports_1/airport/airport-edit.xml).